 Omakase

+In essence, I go somewhere new and set myself up in a bach, shack, or whatever the local equivalent.
 I’m there to write, but once a week I open the house.
-I set readings (listenings, viewings, games) in advance according to wherever my thoughts are at the moment — that’s the omakase, “chef’s choice” part.
+I set readings (listenings, viewings, experiments) in advance according to wherever my thoughts are at the moment — that’s the omakase, “chef’s choice” part.
 On the appointed day, participants come out to my place.
 I serve tea and we talk about the shared text and whatever it leads to.

 I’ll provide a syllabus in advance, but we’re free to change it as we go.
 We don’t record these sessions, and I ask that participants exercise discretion in discussing them elsewhere so that we may all feel at ease stumbling around in the dark.